Hargreaves Lansdown vs AJ Bell: what’s the difference?

 The only extra hassle is tracking multiple accounts and paying more in fees overall.

-But using HL alongside AJ Bell can provide a good combination of research and low costs.
+However, using Hargreaves Lansdown alongside AJ Bell can provide a good combination of research and low costs.

 Which offers better support for long-term, passive investing?

-For completely hands-off investors, HL offers more guidance, fund shortlists and tools to support passively managing your portfolio.
+For completely hands-off investors, Hargreaves Lansdown offers more guidance, fund shortlists and tools to support passively managing your portfolio.

-But AJ Bell costs less, which may appeal to DIY investors, who just want a cheap platform to execute trades.
+But AJ Bell costs less, which may appeal to DIY investors who want a low-cost platform to execute trades.

-So, HL likely suits passive investors who value some guidance while AJ Bell fits those who prioritise low fees.
+So, Hargreaves Lansdown likely suits passive investors who value some guidance while AJ Bell fits those who prioritise low fees.

 How do their investment philosophies differ?